jValdron/open-flyball-thruster/README.md

 <sub>Please let me know if you would like your name added to or removed from the list above.</sub>

-The OFTs are:
+The OFTs:
-- **Not battle-tested.** As of this writing, they haven't been used for more than a year.
+- **are not battle-tested.** As of this writing, they haven't been used for more than a year.
 We've used them weekly at practice and a half dozen of times at various tournaments.
 They've been working without much issues for us and the last iteration has been pretty solid.

-- **Many small parts.** Since these combine 3D printed parts and metal parts instead of custom machined parts, they contain many more small parts than a machined thruster would, making them more susceptible to breaking.
+- **has many small parts.** Since these combine 3D printed parts and metal parts instead of custom machined parts, they contain many more small parts than a machined thruster would, making them more susceptible to breaking.

+- **has 3D printed parts.** Some tension/stress will happen on printed parts, so you should fully expect some parts to break at some point.
+However, this was engineered in a way where most of the tension and stress will be distributed on metal fasteners and baffles.
+The important bits are mostly all metal.
+The printed parts are mostly there to support fasteners or metal parts.

+- **should have spare parts.** I would definitely recommend you keep spare parts on hand, and ideally a complete spare thruster, so you can quickly replace failed components.

-- **No support or warranty.** All of the files and instructions provided in this repository are provided as is and with no support or warranty.
+- **has no support or warranty.** All of the files and instructions provided in this repository are provided as is and with no support or warranty.
 I am not responsible for any accident, injuries or whatever happens while building or using these.

-- **Spare parts.** I would definitely recommend you keep spare parts on hand, and ideally a complete spare thruster, so you can quickly replace failed components.

-- **AI-assisted SCAD.** The original design was completely done in Fusion 360, but at some point I stopped using Fusion and switched to OpenSCAD.
+- **was built with AI-assisted SCAD.** The original design was completely done in Fusion 360, but at some point I stopped using Fusion and switched to OpenSCAD.
 [Cursor](https://cursor.com/) was used to help re-write the parts in OpenSCAD; they may contain errors, need iteration or might be sub-optimal.

 ## Instructions